spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 Clearly, the more formal the representation, the higher the potential for automated consistency and correctness checks.
 While within the SpesML project there are no plans to deeply integrate such checks, they are an obvious extension point for further work.

-## Tracing Relationships
+## Tracing

 Requirements are not isolated model elements, but are typically related to other requirements and other model elements through tracing relationships.
 The following table lists the tracing relationships used in SpesML.
 The right-most column ("Tracing") shows the model elements connected by the requirement ("source/destination"):

 * *Req*: Requirements
-* *Arch*: Main architectural elements of the viewpoints, i.e., functions in the functional viewpoint or components in the logical or technical viewpoints.
+* *Arch*: Main architectural elements of the views, i.e., functions in the functional view or components in the logical or technical views.
 * *Any*: Either requirements or main architectural elements.

 | Relationship | Description                                                  | Tracing  |